NickSeagull/my-windows/README.md

 **✅ [Notion](https://www.notion.so/) - All organizer**

 - Notion is a software masterpiece, it makes organization seem very simple
+- Replaces a lot of tools like Evernote, Google Sheets, etc..
+- Go-to place for my

 **⚠ [1password](https://1password.com/) - Password management**